terra-money/classic-core/README.md

 **NOTE:** `terracli` has been deprecated and all of its functionalities have been merged into `terrad`.

 `terrad` is the all-in-one command for operating and interacting with a running Terra node.
-You can find comprehensive coverage on each of the available functions on our [official docs](https://docs.terra.money/Reference/terrad/).
-The various subcommands and their expected arguments can also be interactively discovered by issuing the following command:
+For comprehensive coverage on each of the available functions, see [the terrad reference information](https://docs.terra.money/Reference/terrad/).
+To view various subcommands and their expected arguments, use the `$ terrad --help` command:

 <pre>
         <div align="left">